Merge a Logo with an Image using ControlNet

 In addition to using pose, we can also use other properties of an image in ControlNet to control image generation, such as the depth of the objects, edges in the image, or segmenting the image into different objects.

-In this tutorial, we will use ControlNet with Python in Colab, but you can also use ControlNet with the no-code tool Automatic1111.
+In this tutorial, ControlNet will be used with Python, but you can also use ControlNet with the no-code tool Automatic1111.

 Major libraries used in the code